How Internet Monitor works - Amazon CloudWatch

 Note that because Internet Monitor creates measurements based on your AWS resources, Internet Monitor only creates events that are specific to your application traffic.
 Global internet issues in general are not reported.
 In addition, when the service location is an AWS Region, the measurements and events emitted are designed to represent connectivity at a Regional level and don’t accurately represent connectivity between an end user location and an Availability Zone.

-Amazon CloudWatch Internet Monitor uses internet connectivity data between different AWS Regions and Amazon CloudFront points of presence (POPs) to different locations through networks or Autonomous System Numbers (ASNs), typically internet service providers (ISPs).
-This connectivity data is used internally by operators in AWS, on a daily basis, to proactively detect connectivity issues across the global internet.
+Amazon CloudWatch Internet Monitor uses internet connectivity data between different AWS Regions and Amazon CloudFront points of presence (POPs) to different client locations through Autonomous System Numbers (ASNs), typically internet service providers (ISPs).
+This is the connectivity data that is used internally by AWS operators, on a daily basis, to proactively detect connectivity issues across the global internet.

 For every AWS Region, we know which portions of the internet communicate with the Region and do the following: